Parachela oxygastroides

-Parachela oxygastroides, also known as the glass fish, is a freshwater fish of the family Cyprinidae.
+Parachela oxygastroides, also known as the glass fish, is a species of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
 It is found in Southeast Asia in rivers and wetlands, including seasonally flooded forests.
 Of length 10–20 cm, it is caught commercially for food and sold in markets; it is one of the species used in Cambodian cuisine to make the fish paste prahok.